ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

    * Alfira Joins the Party.
    * Save Alfira.
    * Draconic Bloodline Expanded, adding more draconic sorcerer options (including new routes to min/max psychic, radiant, necrotic, and force damage builds).
+   * Luma's excellent "Encounters Enhanced."
+This reimagines a few enemies in BG3 as if Conquest Paladin and Hierophant Wizard were vanilla game features, in a much more elegant (and play tested) way than slamming random features and passives onto enemies via Combat Extender.
+Expect Anders (Karlach's foe) to be a revamped challenge, among others :)
 3. REMOVED MODS
    * Intelligent Warlock (Optional)
    * Event Autosave
    * Remove Debris
    * More Mithral Ore
+   * UI mods have been consolidated where possible where having a dedicated 21x9 and 16x9 version did not add a ton of difference.
 4. UPDATED MODS
    * New Character Creation Presets WIP
    * Tav's Hair Salon